VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/Asset.md

 # Asset ==~object~==

-The `assetType` object represents an asset.
+This type represents an asset.
 It can be an image, video, document, or any other type of file associated with products, variations, categories, or other entities.

 ## Fields